gagandeepahuja09/go-practice/go-cloud-native/notes/8_loose_coupling.md

 // PostForm issues a POST to the specified URL, with data's keys
 // and values URL-encoded as the request body. func PostForm(url string, data url.Values) (*Response, error)

+**A Possible Pitfall of Convenience functions**
+* What does convenience functions mean?
+* If we check the implementation of http.Get, we can see that it calls DefaultClient.Get.
+* Because http.Client is concurrency safe, it's possible to have only one of these pre-defined as a package variable.
+* DefaultClient is a zero-value http.Client.
+    var DefaultClient = &Client{}
+* This has a timeout of 0.
+Which is interpreted as no timeout.
+* If the server doesn't respond and doesn't close the connection, then it could result in a nondeterministic memory leak.
+* For adding timeouts, we need to add a custom client.

+var client = &http.Client{
+    Timeout: time.Second * 10,
+}
+response, err := client.Get(url)

+**Remote Procedure Calls With gRPC**
+* Efficient, polyglot data exchange framework.
+* REST is essentially a set of unenforced best practices.
+* RPC frameworks allow a client to execute a specific method implemented on different systems as if they were local functions.

+Advantages:

+* *Conciseness*: Its messages are more compact, consuming less network I/O.

+* *Speed*: Its binary exchange format is much faster to marshal and unmarshal.

+* *Strong-typing*: Eliminates a lot of boilerplate and removes common sources of errors.

+* *Feature-rich*: No. of built-in features like authentication, encryption, compression, timeouts.

+Few Possible Disadvantages:

+* *Contract driven*: gRPC's contracts make it less suitable for external facing services.

+* *Binary format*: gRPC data isn't human readable, making it harder to inspect and debug.